Lotteries in Great Britain can only be promoted for charities and other good causes. They cannot be promoted for private or commercial gain.

 Promoting multiple society lotteries

-It contains advice on relevant regulations, licence conditions and codes of practice.
+It contains advice on relevant regulations and the licence conditions and codes of practice (LCCP).

 It also gives more information on what is part of a branded lottery scheme, and what operators are required to do when promoting lotteries through these schemes.